Virtual keyboard: Optical virtual keyboard

 An optical virtual keyboard was invented and patented by IBM engineers in 1992.
 It optically detects and analyses human hand and finger motions and interprets them as operations on a physically non-existent input device, such as a surface having painted keys.
-This allows it to emulate unlimited types of manually operated input devices including mouse or keyboard.
+This allows it to emulate unlimited types of manually operated input devices including a mouse or a keyboard.
 All mechanical input units can be replaced by such virtual devices, optimized for the current application and for the user's physiology maintaining the speed, simplicity, and unambiguity of manual data input.

 One example of this technology is the "Selfie Type" - a keyboard technology for mobile phones made by Samsung Electronics.
 It was intended to use the front-facing camera (the selfie camera) to track the user's fingers, enabling the user to type on an "invisible keyboard" on a table or another surface in front of the phone.
 It was introduced at the Consumer Electronics Show 2020 and was expected to be launched in the same year but never did.

 Augmented reality keyboards

 The basic idea of a virtual keyboard in an augmented reality environment is to give the user a text input possibility.
 A common approach is to render a flat keyboard into augmented reality, e.g. using the Unity TouchScreenKeyboard.
-The Microsoft HoloLens enables the user to point at letters on the keyboard by moving his head.
+The Microsoft HoloLens enables the user to point at letters on the keyboard by moving their head.

 Another approach was researched by the Korean KJIST U-VR Lab in 2003.
-Their suggestion was to use wearables to track the finger motion to replace a physical keyboard with virtual ones.
-They also tried to give audiovisual feedback to the user, when a key got hit.
+Their suggestion was to use wearables to track finger motion to replace a physical keyboard with virtual ones.
+They also tried to give audiovisual feedback to the user, when a key was hit.
 The basic idea was to give the user a more natural way to enter text, based on what he is used to.

 The Magic Leap 1 from Magic Leap implements a virtual keyboard with augmented reality.

 Virtual reality keyboards

 The challenge, as in augmented reality, is to give the user the possibility to enter text in a completely virtual environment.
 Most augmented reality systems don't track the hands of the user.
 So many available systems provide the possibility to point at letters.

 In September 2016, Google released a virtual keyboard app for their Daydream virtual reality headset.
 To enter text, the user points at letters using the controller.

 In February 2017, Logitech presented an experimental approach to bring their keyboards into the virtual environment.
 The Vive Tracker and the Logitech G gaming keyboard track finger movement without wearing a glove.
-Fifty kits were sent to exclusive developers, enabling them, in combination with Logitech's BRIDGE developers kit, to test and experiment with the new technology.
+Fifty kits were sent to exclusive developers, enabling them, in combination with Logitech's BRIDGE developer kit, to test and experiment with the new technology.